RP

 Cost

-American CuisineMain CourseDairy-Free
+American CuisineFrench CuisineMain CourseGluten-FreeDairy-Free

-Editorially reviewed for image relevance, instructions, ingredient clarity, and page quality.
+Editorially reviewed for image relevance, instruction clarity, ingredient fit, visual checkpoints, and practical home-cooking usefulness.

-Published Jun 6, 2021/Reviewed Apr 26, 2026/Updated Apr 26, 2026
+Published Jun 6, 2021/Reviewed Apr 26, 2026/Updated Jun 10, 2026

 There are few things more satisfying than pulling a perfectly roasted chicken from the oven.
 The skin crackles as you set it on the cutting board, the aroma of lemon and thyme fills the kitchen, and the juices run clear — proof that something truly special awaits.
-This recipe distills decades of roasting wisdom into a straightforward method that delivers restaurant-quality results every single time.
+This recipe distills decades of roasting wisdom into a straightforward method that delivers dependable results every single time.

 The secret lies in a few key techniques: dry-brining the bird overnight to season it deeply and dry out the skin, tucking herb butter under the skin for flavor and moisture, and roasting at high heat on a bed of vegetables that caramelize into a built-in side dish.
 The lemon and garlic stuffed inside the cavity steam from within, keeping the breast meat succulent while the dark meat cooks through.